CAP-a-Palooza Art Sale

 What is CAP-a-Palooza?

-CAP-a-Palooza is an annual fundraiser of the Community Arts Partnership (CAP), held over 9 days each December.
+"CAP-a-Palooza Art Sale Extraordinaire" is an annual fundraiser for the Community Arts Partnership (CAP), held over 9 days each December.

 How CAP-a-Palooza Works:

 We collect donations of not-new, pre-owned art from community members who are downsizing or have unused or unloved art that they can part with.
-We then hold a 9 day sale!
+We then hold a 9 day sale.

 The sale works well on two levels.
-Hundreds of people find joy in purchasing and coming to see what we have collected, AND community members feel good about donating their downsized art collection to a good cause.
+Hundreds of people find joy in purchasing and coming to see what we have collected, AND community members feel good about donating their art collection to a good cause.

 (Note: We do not ask local artists to donate their own work.)